-Budgeted cost: £ 295,190
+Budgeted cost: £337,954

 Activity Evidence that supports this approach Challenge number(s) addressed Year Leaders / additional teachers available during Core subjects to support across year groups.
 (Percentage of YL) EEF +2 - Reducing class size.
 Quality First Teaching Wave 1: Waves of Intervention Additional adults within the class to teach alongside the class teacher improves the quality of teaching and improves adult to pupil ratio.
-Able to offer in the moment intervention - enabling 'keep up not catch up' 1, 3, 6, 7 TA support in every class Teaching assistants can provide a large positive impact on learner outcomes.
-Teaching assistants at Fallings Park work with small groups and 1:1 within the classroom and also work alongside teachers to deliver out of class 1, 3, 6, 7 Year 6 to be taught in 4 classes. interventions.
+Able to offer in the moment intervention - enabling 'keep up not catch up' 1, 3, 6, 7 TA support in every class EEF +4 Teaching assistants can provide a large positive impact on learner outcomes.
+Teaching assistants at Fallings Park work with small groups and 1:1 within the classroom and also work alongside teachers to deliver out of class interventions.
+1, 3, 6, 7 Year 6 to be taught in 4 classes.
 EEF +4 - small group Year 6 are taught in 4 classes this reduces the number of children in each room, enabling more adult - pupil interactions.
 Year 6 were identified as there is less time for Covid recovery before the pupils leave the school.
-1, 3, 6, 7 TA support for complex SEND (LC/DB/SW) TA's working with pupils with EHCPs and IEPs support individual needs and progress of targets.
+1, 3, 6, 7 TA support for complex SEND (LC/DB/SW) 2022-23 additional TA's (SB/AJ) EEF +4 TA's working with pupils with EHCPs and IEPs support individual needs and progress of targets.
 1

 Targeted in house and external professional development for RQTs.
-Education Policy Institute 2018 - Key Drivers of the Disadvantage Gap.
+In 2022-23 this includes 2 nd year ECTs Education Policy Institute 2018 - Key Drivers of the Disadvantage Gap.
 Evidence shows that the difference between being taught by a good versus bad teacher is equivalent to a years learning for disadvantaged pupils.
 1,3,5,6,7,8 Staff CPD Effective Professional Development - EEF recommendations: High quality teaching improves pupil outcomes, and effective professional development offers a crucial tool to develop teaching quality and enhance children's outcomes in the classroom 1,3,5,6,7,8 Essential Letters and Sounds: Purchase of DfE Systematic Synthetic Phonics Programme to secure phonics teaching for all pupils.
+Additional reading books purchased to ensure a range and breadth of books for all levels and all children.
+Additional books purchased to support phonics into LKS2.
 EEF +5 Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
-6, 7, 8 Specialised CPD - Autism in Mainstream - delivered by Outreach Effective Professional Development - EEF recommendations: High quality teaching improves pupil outcomes, and effective professional development offers a crucial tool to develop teaching quality and enhance children's outcomes in the classroom 1
+6, 7, 8 Specialised CPD - Autism in Mainstream - delivered by Outreach.
+Additional SEND training for specific SEND needs, including PDA and ADHD.
+Effective Professional Development - EEF recommendations: High quality teaching improves pupil outcomes, and effective professional development offers a crucial tool to develop teaching quality and enhance children's outcomes in the classroom 1 Specialised CPD - Recognising and reporting Problematic Sexual Behaviour.
+Understanding what is age appropriate sexualised behaviour.
+Ofsted Report 2021 recognised that sexualised behaviour was being normalised.
+It indicated that school staff needed to be more aware of what was age appropriate and acceptable.
+3, 9